hartwigmedical/hmftools/orange/README.md

 Argument | Description
 ---|---
-disable_germline  | If set, disables the germline findings chapter and removes clinical evidence on germline events. max_evidence_level | If set, filters evidence down to this level.
+disable_germline  | If set, disables the germline findings chapter and transforms germline variants to somatic variants. max_evidence_level | If set, filters evidence down to this level.
 For example, if "B" is passed as a parameter, only treatments with at least A or B level evidence are displayed in the clinical evidence chapter of the report.
 Do note that the front page always lists the count of all evidence present, regardless of this filter setting.

 ### Somatic Findings